smnorris/bcfishobs/README.md

 # bcfishobs

 BC [Known BC Fish Observations](https://catalogue.data.gov.bc.ca/dataset/known-bc-fish-observations-and-bc-fish-distributions) is a table described as the *most current and comprehensive information source on fish presence for the province*.
 However, the point locations in the table are not referenced to the most current and comprehensive stream network currently available for BC, the [Freshwater Atlas](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/topographic-data/freshwater).
-This script downloads the observations and associated data and references the observations to the FWA as best as possible.

 The script: